Azure, a bend sinister raguly between, in dexter chief, a Celtic cross, in sinister base, a sword point downwards Argent.

 Bearer: Stowe, Richard Allen.

-Port and windows, Between, Iridescent (nacar), Pointed, Azure, Point downwards, Bend sinister, Structured and parallel blazons, Bordure, Wreath, Head, Charged, Castle, Crest, Compony, Section, Crown, Cross, Celtic cross, Outlined in sable, Dexter, Two, Raguly, Coat of arms, Sword, Personal, Illuminated, Interpreted, Chief, Motto, Leopard, Semi-circular, Wing, Or, Pall, Argent, Base (lower 1/3), Reyes, Elijah, Rough, Sable, Sinister, Vert, Stowe, Richard Allen, Above, Crest and mantling, Plain tincture, Freehand, Three and One.
+Port and windows, Between, Watercolor, Alternately, Pointed, Azure, Point downwards, Bend sinister, Bordure, Wreath, Head, Charged, Castle, Crest, Compony, Section, Crown, Celtic cross, Outlined in sable, Dexter, Two, Raguly, Coat of arms, Sword, Personal, Illuminated, Interpreted, Chief, Mantling, Motto, Leopard, Semi-circular, Wing, Or, Pall, Argent, Base (lower 1/3), Reyes, Elijah, Rough, Sable, Sinister, Vert, Stowe, Richard Allen, Above, Crest and mantling, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,